ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/wednesday/alignment.md

     cat bwa.slurm
     chmod a+x bwa.slurm

+Notice that the REF variable is empty.
+You will need to use "nano" to edit the bwa.slurm file to add the path to the reference fasta file.

+    nano bwa.slurm

+**YOU MUST ADD THE REFERENCE PATH!**

-Now use sbatch to run this script for the rest of the samples:
+Once you have done that, then use sbatch to run this script for the rest of the samples:

-    sbatch bwa.sh A9004
+    sbatch bwa.slurm A9004
-    sbatch bwa.sh A9006
+    sbatch bwa.slurm A9006
-    sbatch bwa.sh A9014
+    sbatch bwa.slurm A9014
-    sbatch bwa.sh A9018
+    sbatch bwa.slurm A9018

 This should take 20-30 minutes.
 Use 'squeue' to check on your processes: